pts/pyfindimagedupes/README.txt

 pyfindimagedupes: Finds similar duplicate images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-pyfindimagedupes builds a 128-byte visual fingerprint of each specified image file, and finds and prints images whose fingerprints are close to each other (up to 25 1-bits in the binary xor of their fingerprints). pyfindimagedups is a compatible (and a bit slow) reference reimplementation of a subset of the findimagedupes Perl script.
+pyfindimagedupes is a command-line Python script which builds a 128-byte visual fingerprint of each specified image file, and finds and prints images whose fingerprints are close to each other (up to 25 1-bits in the binary xor of their fingerprints). pyfindimagedups is a compatible (and a bit slow) reference reimplementation of a subset of the findimagedupes Perl script.
 The base64 fingerprint outputs should be identical.

 pyfindimagedupes needs Python 2.4, 2.5, 2.6 or 2.7 (no Python 3.x) and
 pgmagick installed.